binh-vu/ream/README.md

             print(f"Dataset: {dsdict.name} - split {split} has {len(examples)} examples")
 ```

 Let's talk about caching.
-Each actor when they run, they will be uniquely identify by their name, version, and parameters (including the dependent actor parameters), and this is referred as actor state which you can retrieve from `BaseActor.get_actor_state` function.
-From this, we can create a unique folder associated with that state that you can used to store your cache data (the folder can be retrieved from the function `BaseActor.get_working_fs`).
+Each actor when running will be uniquely identified by its name, version, and parameters (including the dependent actor parameters), and this is referred to as actor state which you can retrieve from `BaseActor.get_actor_state` function.
+From this, we can create a unique folder associated with that state that you can use to store your cache data (the folder can be retrieved from the function `BaseActor.get_working_fs`).
 Whenever the actor's dependency is updated, you will always get a new folder so no worry about managing the cache yourself!
-To set it up, in the file that define the actor graph, init the ream workspace as follow:
+To set it up, in the file that defines the actor graph, init the ream workspace as follows:

 ```python
 from ream.prelude import ReamWorkspace, ActorGraph